llvm/llvm-www/proposals/LP0001-LLVMDecisionMaking.md

 *   RFC's are a well established convention in the LLVM community, but it is often unclear who the decision makers are, particularly when there is controversy.
-*   The llvm-dev mailing list is the primary centerpoint of community and policy making, but it gets a lot of normal development traffic.
+*   The [LLVM Forum](https://discourse.llvm.org/c/llvm/) is the primary centerpoint of community and policy making, but it gets a lot of normal development traffic.
 This means that many affected people miss important policy discussions.
 *   Some policy discussions affect downstream users of LLVM, e.g. developers of the Rust compiler, and they are even less likely to read a LLVM internal development list.
 *   It is easy to miss important changes because you don't have time to review everything.
 Even though you technically had a chance to participate, some people have been surprised when some change goes into effect.
 *   Sometimes people chime in late with dissent after a decision has been apparently made: this can be frustrating to people who need a decision made, because they aren't sure how to proceed.
 We need more clarity on the conclusion of a decision.